504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 • Used transition signal (timer, verbal cue) to move between activities (yes/not yet)

 The teacher checks the card at 10:30 AM, 12:30 PM, and 2:30 PM.
-The student needs to meet 3 of 4 targets in at least 2 of 3 periods to earn the home reward.
-As the student improves, the criteria tighten.
+The learner needs to meet 3 of 4 targets in at least 2 of 3 periods to earn the home reward.
+As the learner improves, the criteria tighten.

 organisation and Executive Function

-Researchers have found learners with ADHD show organisational skills gaps (Barkley, 1997).
-This can happen despite good intelligence (Diamond, 2016).
-Accommodations give learners the structure their executive function struggles to create (McCloskey, 2011).
+Researchers have found that learners with ADHD can have gaps in organisational skills (Barkley, 1997).
+This can happen even when they have good intelligence (Diamond, 2016).
+Accommodations give learners the structure that their executive function finds hard to create (McCloskey, 2011).

 • Teacher checks assignment notebook daily before dismissal.
 This takes 15 seconds and prevents the "I didn't know there was homework" cycle.